Gemini (El DeBarge album)

-Gemini is the second album by American R&B singer El DeBarge.
+Gemini is the second album by American R&B singer El DeBarge released in 1989 on Motown Records.
 The album peaked at No. 35 on the Billboard Top R&B Albums charts.

 Overview

 The lead single, "Real Love", reached No. 8 on the Billboard Hot R&B Songs chart, as well No. 11 on the Billboard Dance Single Sales chart, and No. 14 on the Billboard Dance Music/Club Play Singles chart.
 A second single, "Somebody Loves You", reached No. 24 on the Billboard Hot R&B Songs chart.

+Critical reception

+Connie Johnson of the Los Angeles Times, in a 3/5 stars review remarked, "If we pray together, maybe we can stay together,” El DeBarge earnestly sings on one track in a manner that recalls Marvin Gaye’s classic “What’s Going On.”
+The Gaye influence has always been obvious in this singer-songwriter’s music, and “Gemini” sounds like Gaye-meets-Guy."

+Jason Elias of Allmusic praised the album saying, "El DeBarge's first solo effort failed to lure the pop audience and left many R&B fans disenchanted.
+Gemini, released three years later, comes close to achieving the singer's potential as a solo artist.
+Since Gemini is mostly a self-production, it bares El's harmonic imprint and is more adventurous than many of the R&B albums released around the same time."

+Robert Christgau of the Village Voice called Gemini, "Just good black music, ancient to the future, all jumping rhythms and space-case melody, less catchy song than gorgeous sound."